urbanware-org/wideredist/client/Readme.txt

     Definition

-        The WiDeReDist project updates Windows Defender definitions (or signatures) in internal environments that are completely separated from the internet.
+        The WiDeRedist project updates Windows Defender definitions (or signatures) in internal environments that are completely separated from the internet.